Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 3. Creativity

 "I like to push the limits as part of improving productivity by out-of-the-box thinking.
-In last month I have proposed to integrate our blog and google docs via Zapier to automate blog publishing while decreasing the publishing time by 21%.
-Thanks to this, I’ve also won the “Performer of The Month Award” last month."
+Last month I proposed to integrate our blog and Google Docs via Zapier to automate blog publishing while decreasing the publishing time by 21%.
+Thanks to this, I also won the “Performer of The Month Award” last month."

 5. Work Under Pressure